tormol/encode_unicode/README.md

 license, shall be dual licensed as above, without any additional terms or conditions.

+## Developing

+`do.sh` can be used to check all feature combinations, test everything, show output from benchmarks in case setup fails, run fuzz tests for a while and lint everything (except fuzz tests).
+It assumes [rustup](https://rustup.rs) is installed and that [`cargo +release`](https://rust-lang.github.io/rustup/concepts/index.html#how-rustup-works) works.
+(It is named the way it is to autocomplete fully from the first character after `./`.)

 ## History

 The original purpose of this crate was to provide standins for the then